Copyright © University of Cambridge. All rights reserved.

 How many degrees there are in a circle?

 Pupils with some knowledge of the $360^\circ$ complete turn will probably be able to have a go at the later questions.
 More advanced pupils would be able to create their own problems for other pupils to answer.
-They might like to use these images
+They might like to use this image as a printable dial for those harder questions they may want to set.

 A circular protractor would be useful for some pupils.
 Some preliminary discussion could be had about the turning involved in an analogue clock.